suusanp/stealth-health/m5/prototype.md

 - **Database Structure and Data Security**
 ### Choosing the Right Storage Solution

 When selecting a storage solution for our application, we evaluated various options, including SQLite and server-based solutions.
-While SQLite is a widely-used database for local storage in mobile applications, it typically stores data directly on the device.
+While SQLite is a widely used database for local storage in mobile applications, it typically stores data directly on the device.
 This local storage approach aligns with our goal to avoid storing sensitive user data on servers due to the inherent risks of server-side data breaches and unauthorized access.

 However, our primary concern with SQLite was its limited support for built-in encryption.
 Ensuring the privacy and security of user data is paramount in our application; thus, we sought a solution that offered robust encryption capabilities out of the box.
 The need for encryption is not just about protecting data if the device is lost or compromised; it's about ensuring that data remains private and secure from any unauthorized access, intentional or accidental.